fylgja/site/src/components/input-group.md

 To more complex things.

-The main focus is that you have the freedom to add anything.
-So down here are all the classes that you have to your disposal.
+The main focus is that you have the freedom to add anything, so down here are all the classes that you have to your disposal.

 ### Input group